timtiemens/secretshare/docs/Architecture.md

    Especially useful for [N-version programming](https://en.wikipedia.org/wiki/N-version_programming) where SecretShare is one of the implementation choices, and the goal is to ignore SecretShare-specific exceptions (because there are N-1 other implementations), but not use "catch (Exception e)", since that is over-capturing potential system errors.
 2. No compile dependencies on 3rd-party libraries\
    Because 3rd-party libraries hinder use of a library, this library shall have no 3rd-party dependencies in order to run.
-   Test dependencies are allowed (JUnit, JDepend)
+   Test dependencies are allowed (JUnit, jdeps)
 3. Logging\
    Because of "No compile dependencies", there is very little logging implemented in this library.
    Because this library pre-dates java.util.logging.Logger, it does not use this class.